argrento/huami-token/README.md

 Script to obtain watch or band bluetooth acess token from Huami servers.
 It will also download AGPS data packs `cep_alm_pak.zip` and `cep_7days.zip`.

+### Important
+In insights/traffic I found that there was one hit from http://confluence.huami.com/pages/viewpage.action.
+So probably in the nearest future this script can stop working.

 ## About

 To use new versions of Amazfit and Xiaomi watches and bands with Gadgetbridge you need special unique key.